Sparse Concept Anchoring for Interpretable and Controllable Neural Representations

+Unlike suppression, weight ablation requires exclusive use of the target dimension---other concepts can leak into it and be disrupted when its weights are zeroed (\cref{sec:anchored_architecture}).
+The isolated architecture addresses this by adding repulsion regularizers that push all samples away from the anchored dimension, reserving it exclusively for the target concept and enabling selective weight ablation.

-Weight ablation permanently removes concepts by zeroing weights that produce and consume activations in targeted latent dimensions.\footnote{We also evaluate pruning, which removes dimensions entirely but is functionally equivalent, in~\cref{sec:permanent_removal_details}.} For target dimensions $\mathcal{D}_c$ anchoring concept $c$:
+\paragraph{Weight Ablation} Weight ablation permanently removes concepts by zeroing weights that produce and consume activations in targeted latent dimensions.\footnote{We also evaluate pruning, which removes dimensions entirely, in~\cref{sec:permanent_removal_details}.} For target dimensions $\mathcal{D}_c$ anchoring concept $c$:

-where $\mathbf{W}_{f}$ and $b_{f}$ are the encoder output weight matrix and bias term, and $\mathbf{W}_{g}$ is the decoder \textit{input} weight matrix.
-This creates "dead" dimensions that neither receive nor contribute information.
-Unlike suppression, which pushes activations off-manifold, weight ablation maintains on-manifold geometry: although we zero dimensions, the encoder still normalizes activations to unit length.
+where $\mathbf{W}_{f}$ and $b_{f}$ are the encoder output weights and bias, and $\mathbf{W}_{g}$ is the decoder input weights.
+Unlike suppression, weight ablation maintains on-manifold geometry through renormalization.

-Weight ablation preserves latent structure in our model, but doesn't redirect activations to any particular alternative concept.
-Suppose the resulting direction is random; then it should decode to a random value, and the expected reconstruction error should be:
+Weight ablation doesn't redirect activations to any particular alternative concept.
+Assuming the resulting direction is random, the expected reconstruction error should be $\frac{1}{3}$: